usgs-PfQ8OAjYzRY

 Find out how the IPY is organised

-The IPY is guided by an international Planning Group that sets the direction and coordinates key initiatives.
-An Executive Committee oversees the process between meetings, supported by an Interim Secretariat until a permanent Secretariat is established in 2025.
+IPY-5 is guided by an international Planning Group that sets the direction and coordinates key initiatives.
+An Executive Committee oversees the process between meetings, supported by an Interim Secretariat until a permanent Coordination Office is established in 2027.

 Get involved